Okipa/laravel-table/README.md

 Allow columns to be reordered from drag and drop action by calling the `reorderable` method on your table.

-This method will await a first `string $title` argument and an optional second `string $attribute` argument, just as you would [declare a new column](#declare-columns-on-tables).
+This method will await a first `string $attribute` argument, an optional second `string $title` argument, and an optional third `string $sortDirByDefault` argument (accepting `asc` or `desc` values).

 **Important notes:**
-* [You'll have to set up a few lines of javascript](#set-up-a-few-lines-of-javascript) to allow reorder action feedback to be working properly.
+* [You'll have to set up a few lines of javascript](#set-up-a-few-lines-of-javascript) to allow reorder action feedback to be working properly
 * You'll have to install the [Livewire Sortable Plugin](https://github.com/livewire/sortable), that will handle the drag and drop utility for us

 Activating this feature will:
-* Prepend a column that will display the drag-and-drop icon defined in the `laravel-table.icon.drag_drop` config value, followed by the defined model order attribute value
+* Prepend a new column that will display the drag-and-drop icon defined in the `laravel-table.icon.drag_drop` config value, followed by the defined model order attribute value
-* Sort the rows from the defined model order attribute
+* Sort the rows from the defined model order attribute (`asc` by default)
 * Disable all other columns sorting as it is not compatible with drag-and-drop reordering
-* And of course, enable the drag-and-drop columns reordering by adding all the Livewire Sortable Plugin necessary markup
+* And of course, enable the drag-and-drop columns reordering by adding all the **Livewire Sortable Plugin** necessary markup

 ```php
 namespace App\Tables;